pbayer/DiscreteEventsCompanion.jl/docs/src/examples/queue_mmc_act.md

 10.257: customer 10 arrived
 10.260: server 1 took job 10
 10.626: server 1 finished job 10
+10.739: server 2 finished job 9
-"run! halted with 19 clock events, 1027 sample steps, simulation time: 10.63"
+"run! finished with 20 clock events, 1027 sample steps, simulation time: 20.0"
 ```

 Note that:

-- we must check the input channel in `load` since everything runs in the user process and a `take!` on the input channel would block if it was empty.
-So we setup a conditional `event!` to call `serve` if the channel is ready.
+- we must check the input channel in `load` since everything runs in the user process and a `take!` on an empty input channel would block.
+So we setup a conditional `event!` to call `serve` when the channel is ready.
-- The checking of the input channel in `load ...` switches on sampling implicitly (1027 sample steps).
+- The checking of the input channel in `load` switches on sampling implicitly (1027 sample steps).
 This ensures that the simulation runs and does not block.
-- The `finish` function `stop!`s the clock if `N` is reached.

 [^1]:  see also: [M/M/c queue](https://en.wikipedia.org/wiki/M/M/c_queue) on Wikipedia and an [implementation in `SimJulia`](https://github.com/BenLauwens/SimJulia.jl/blob/master/examples/queue_mmc.ipynb).